Bar Exam Preparation

 Post-Graduation Themis Bar Review Course

-The KU Law curriculum empowers students to pass the bar exam and excel as professionals after they have completed that hurdle.
+The KU Law curriculum empowers students to pass the bar exam and excel as professionals after they have cleared that hurdle.
 The Themis Bar Review Course supplements this principal educational experience.

 Every law student receives the post-graduation Themis Bar Review Course.
 The Bar Review Course includes instruction over the summer – or January and February for December graduates – on the substance and skills needed to succeed on the bar exam.
 Printed materials, online resources, personalized feedback, guidance, practice questions, exams and more are available to students.
 The Bar Review Course is outlined in great detail at themisbar.com.